deepshi4156/lakeFS/docs/reference/import.md

 It is important to note that due to the deduplication feature of lakeFS, data will stay in your original bucket even when accessing it through other branches.
 In a sense, your original bucket becomes an initial snapshot of your data.

-The import tool is available through the command line, or through the web interface.
+The import tool can be availed through web interface or through command line on windows.

 **Note:** lakeFS will never make any changes to the import source bucket.
 {: .note .pb-3 }